roytanmoy/docker_compose_based_microservice/README.md

 ### Prerequisites

 A.) docker (1.6.0 or above)
 B.) docker-compose (1.3.1+)
 C.) python 2.7 or above
 D.) Linux VM

 ### Installing

 Create a parent directory flask_compose_microservice

 $ mkdir flask_compose_microservice
 $ cd flask_compose_microservice

 Files to be created in the directory
 ├── app.py
 ├── docker-compose.yml
 ├── Dockerfile
 ├── README.md
 ├── requirements.txt
 └── templates

 - Build and Run the Service using Docker Compose
-- Run the following command to build the docker image flask_compose_microservice from web directory and deploy is as a service
+- Run the following command to build the docker image flask_compose_microservice from web directory and deploy it as a service

 $ docker-compose build
 $ docker-compose up

 ### Accessing the Service